branden-chaisorn/ChatMatch/README.md

 (though that metric and chasing 100% isn't always a good goal).
 - Find some sort of replacement for Findbugs for Kotlin so we can gain back it's benefits.
 - Refine the UI even more
+- Handle more edge cases for url processing (I'm particularly interested in how this is done on Stride)
+- If layout handling got more complicated I would consider using anko layouts to clean things up, though kotlin out of the box with synthetic layouts handles this well